ismeup/Monitor/README.md

 # Monitor

 This is an utility, which provides information about your server's health.
-To use this utility, you need to register it in your client area.
-To do this, open server (add it, if server is not created), then go to "Monitors" tab and create one by clicking "+" button
+To use it, you need to register new Monitor in your client area.
+To do this, open server, on which you want to configure system resource checks (add it, if server is not created), then go to "Monitors" tab and create a new one by clicking "+" button

 ## Compiling
 The best way to compile executable jar-file is Maven: